Abhishek8841/shipyard/README.md

 ### Why Shared Packages

-The API, builder, and proxy all need access to the same database client and Redis connection.
-Without shared packages, each application would duplicate the Prisma configuration, connection string handling, and Redis setup.
-By extracting these into `@shipyard/database`, `@shipyard/redis`, and `@shipyard/shared`:
+The API, builder, and proxy all need access to the same database client, Redis connection, and metric definitions.
+Without shared packages, each application would duplicate the Prisma configuration, connection string handling, Redis setup, and Prometheus metric registrations.
+By extracting these into `@shipyard/database`, `@shipyard/redis`, `@shipyard/shared`, and `@shipyard/metrics`:

 - Database schema changes propagate to all consumers automatically.
 - The Prisma client is instantiated once per process, not duplicated.
 - Shared types (like `jobArgs`) ensure the API and builder agree on the job payload shape at compile time.
+- Metric definitions (counters, gauges, histograms) are centralized, ensuring consistent metric names and labels across services.

 ## Docker Build Isolation